vwillcox/Inky-Impression-Weather-Station/README.md

 ## Credit

-The icons are provided by Erik Flowers.
+* The icons are provided by Erik Flowers.
+* The font is from David Jonathan Ross.

 ## Licensing